If you want to explore America’s past and sample some of its splendor, then you can’t go wrong with an East Coast road trip!

 - Everglades (Florida) – Massive wetlands that are one of the most important natural habitats in the USA.
 Features endless groves, glades, and inlets that hide several threatened species including the Florida panther, manatee, and the American crocodile.
 Usually explored by airboat or on foot via several trails.

 - Dry Tortugas (Florida) – A small chain of keys that hosts the astounding Fort Jefferson, which is the largest brick masonry structure in the Western Hemisphere.
-Being a part of the Florida Keys, Dry Tortugas also has excellent diving opportunities and that beautiful Caribbean water.
+Being a part of the iconic Florida Keys, Dry Tortugas also has excellent diving opportunities and that beautiful Caribbean water.
 Can only be reached by boat.